inspec/inspec/inspec_team-working_agreement.md

   * To break down, pull out all info from the parent ticket then close it.
 * When a PR resolves an open issue, use GitHub keywords in the PR description to automatically close the issue upon merge.
   * https://help.GitHub.com/articles/closing-issues-using-keywords/
-* Use GitHub action words in the PR to close issues and create links in the GitHub UI

 # Communication
 *(e.g. leaving context, cross team coordination)*
-* Keep conversations as public as possible.
+* Keep conversations as public as possible
   * Default to team chat rather than DMs
   * Default to GitHub issues or PR comments as much as possible
-  * Also use community-slack inpsec-dev, but be sure to capture important conversations in a persistent medium
+  * Also use community-slack inpsec-dev, but be sure to capture important conversations in a persistent medium (i.e. issues)
-* Feedback on code reviews go in GitHub reviews.
+* Feedback on code reviews go in GitHub reviews
+  * InSpec code reviews require two sign-offs

 ## Chat
-* Doesn't convey emotion well.
+* Does not convey emotion well.
   * Emojis can help that.
 * If conversations become tense in chat, shift to Zoom.
   * Please recap the conversation from zoom with any outcome.
 This way anyone who saw the conversation started in slack can see the outcome